 - a computer-based register of Australian energy research, development and demonstration projects containing an outline of the objectives, methodology and status of each project.
-The register is maintained by the CSIRO on behalf of the Department of Resources and Energy and contains references to nearly 1,000 projects.
-It is used to generate annual updates of the Compendiums of Australian Energy Research Development and Demonstration Projects; - a national directory of current Australian marine research.
+The register is maintained by the CSIRO on behalf of the Department of Resources and Energy and contains references to about 1,000 projects.
+It is used to generate annual updates of the Compendium of Australian Energy Research Development and Demonstration Projects; - a national directory of current Australian marine research.
 The Directory of Australian Marine Research in Progress is a joint publication by the Australian Institute of Marine Science, the Great Barrier Reef Marine Park Authority, the CSIRO and the Victorian Institute of Marine Sciences.
-The Directory identifies individuals and organisations undertaking marine research and provides details of their objectives, methodology, publications, current status and funding; - a guide to science and technology information services available to Australian industry Smarter Data, Stronger Firm, published by the Department of Science and Technology.
-The guide lists the types of services available to industry and small business, with some advice on how to use them - a computerised bibliographic data base, STREAMLINE, providing references to published and unpublished documents and current research projects on all facets of water and wastewater in Australia, has been established by the Department of Resources and Energy in association with State water agencies.
+The Directory identifies individuals and organisations undertaking marine research and provides details of their objectives, methodology, publications, current status and funding; - a computerised bibliographic data base, STREAMLINE, providing references to published and unpublished documents and current research projects on all facets of water and wastewater in Australia, has been established by the Department of Resources and Energy in association with State water agencies.
 The data base is publicly available on AUSINET, and a regular current awareness bulletin and a directory of research projects are produced.